-Section 5.1 Additional studies
+Section 5.1 Additional Studies

-Pursuant to RSA 673:16 II, 676:4-b, and 676:4 I(g), the Planning Board may reserves the right to-require additional studies to determine the potential impact of the proposed site development.
+Pursuant to RSA 673:16 II, 676:4-b, and 676:4 I(g), the Planning Board may require additional studies to determine the potential impact of the proposed site development.
 Studies may include, but are not limited to, a(n) Traffic Impact Analysis, Fiscal Impact Analysis, and Environmental Impact Analysis.
 The applicant shall pay for all such studies.

 - 5.1.1 Traffic Impact Analysis.
-All Traffic Impact Analyses shall be presented in accordance with best practices. the "Strafford Regional Planning Commission's Guidelines for Traffic Impact Analysis 1986," incorporated into these regulations by reference, or in accordance with other best practices for a traffic impact analysis.
+All Traffic Impact Analyses shall be presented in accordance with best practices.
 The Planning Board reserves the right to retain the services of an outside agency for the purpose of reviewing any traffic impact analysis submitted. - 5.1.2 The intent of Traffic Impact Analyses is to address peak hour traffic and safety impacts of the proposed project on intersections, site driveways, road corridors, and residential areas.
 The analysis shall identify mitigation measures to address any adverse impacts of the proposal.
 The Planning Board may require that alternative transportation modes such as pedestrian, bicycle, or transit be addressed as part of a traffic study, that a travel speed study be conducted, and that the impact of increased traffic on the quality of life in residential areas be addressed.
 The Board, after review and comment by the Town Engineer, may specify required improvements to mitigate the traffic, quality of life impacts, and safety impacts of the proposed project.

 - 5.1.3 Fiscal Impact Analysis.
-All Fiscal Impact Analyses shall be presented in accordance with best practices. the "Strafford Regional Planning Commission's Guidelines for Fiscal Impact Analysis 1988," incorporated into these regulations by reference, or in accordance with other best practices for a fiscal impact analysis.
+All Fiscal Impact Analyses shall be presented in accordance with best practices.
 The Planning Board reserves the right to retain the services of an outside agency for the purpose of reviewing any fiscal impact analysis submitted, at the applicant's expense. - 5.1.4 Environmental Impact Statement.
 All Environmental Impact Statements shall be presented in accordance with best practices for environmental impact statements, as prescribed by the Planning Board.

-Section 5.2 Public street improvements
+Section 5.2 Public Street Improvements